BabarKhanDev/Couchbase-SDK-Snippets/README.md

 1. `npm install -g vsce`,
 2. `vsce package`,
 3. In Visual Studio Code navigate to the extensions tab and click 'install from vsix',
-4. Install the vsix file that you generated at step 2.
+4. Select the vsix file that you generated in step 2.

 ## Features